paulo0879/MARS-ROVERS/README.md

 -------------------------------------------------------------------------------------------

+INSTRUCTIONS:

-To run the program clone or download this files to your PC.
+1 - To run the program clone or download this files to your PC.

-Open the cmd or the terminal that the files are locate in your PC.
+2 - Open the cmd or the terminal that the files are locate in your PC.

-First compile the files with the command: javac Main.java The run the programn with the command: java Main
+3 - First compile the files with the command: javac Main.java

+4- The run the programn with the command: java Main